benjaminion/upgrading-ethereum-book/src/book.md

   - Each validator maintains an _effective balance_ in addition to its actual balance.
   - The validator's influence in the protocol is proportional to its effective balance, as are its rewards and penalties.
   - The effective balance tracks the validator's actual balance, but is designed to change much more rarely.
 This is an optimisation.
-  - A validator's effective balance is capped at 32 ETH.
+  - A validator's effective balance is capped at 32&nbsp;ETH.

 </div>